Makr91/zoneweaver/docs/api/index.md

 ### API Categories

-The ZoneWeaver Frontend API is organized into the following categories:
+The Zoneweaver Frontend API is organized into the following categories:

 #### Authentication & Authorization
 - User registration and login